- Silence

 Conclusions

+Rejection hurts.
+You sometimes experience physical pain.
+And your law school will not arm you for this emotional pain.
 Arming yourself with an understanding of the vagaries of the legal hiring process can help immunize you against disappointment and discouragement.
-You’ll have much more realistic expectations regarding the rhythm and timing required.
-And you’ll be prepared when those inevitable moments of confusing silence, delay, ambiguity, and rejection come.
+You will have much more realistic expectations regarding the rhythm and timing required.
+And you will be prepared when those inevitable moments of confusing silence, delay, ambiguity, and rejection come.

-Once you’re armed with this knowledge, you and your recruiter can become a cohesive team in strategy, planning, and action for your job search.
-You’ll sidestep the negatives and eventually you’ll succeed in your quest to find the right legal position for you!
-If you go into it with the right understanding, and with the right ally in a good legal recruiter, finding your dream job will be more likely and a lot more fun.
+Once you are armed with this knowledge, you and your recruiter can become a cohesive team in strategy, planning, and action for your job search.
+You will sidestep the negative events, manage stress, and eventually, you will succeed in your quest to find the right legal position for you!
+If you go into it with the right understanding and with the right ally in a good legal recruiter, finding your dream job will be more likely and a lot more fun.